wawei225/Credit-Scoring-Classification-/README.md

-# Credit fraud detection with data mining
-This repository is based on a project for an MSc course

 ## Credit fraud detection model

 This project is a part of MSc Course: Credit Scoring and Data Mining from University of Southampton.